zoonoo/azure-docs.ko-kr/articles/vs-azure-tools-configure-roles-for-cloud-service.md

 <properties
-   pageTitle="Visual Studio에서 Azure 클라우드 서비스에 대한 역할 구성 | Microsoft Azure" description="Visual Studio를 사용하여 Azure 클라우드 서비스에 대한 역할을 설정 및 구성하는 방법에 대해 알아봅니다." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Configure the Roles for an Azure Cloud Service with Visual Studio | Microsoft Azure" description="Learn how to set up and configure roles for Azure cloud services by using Visual Studio." services="visual-studio-online" documentationCenter="na" authors="TomArcher"